OmarBedawi/myMovies/README.md

 ## Code Validation
 * I used the [W3 Html validator](https://validator.w3.org/) service to validate my html code.

-    -   #### All html files passes succesfully through the check by address validator.
+    -   #### All html files passes succesfully through the 'check by address' validator.
-    -   #### The my_film.html file has been validate by the source code of the page.
+    -   #### The "my_film.html" file has been validate by the source code of the page.

-* I used the [W3 Css validator](https://jigsaw.w3.org/) service to validate my css code.
+* I used the [W3 Css validator](https://jigsaw.w3.org/) service to validate my Css code.

-* I used the [JSHint](https://jshint.com/) service to validate my javascript code.
+* I used the [JSHint](https://jshint.com/) service to validate my JavaScript code.

 ### Known Bugs